Epstein files reveal paedophile financier’s desperate attempts to court Putin

 Epstein offered ‘insight on Trump’

-In 2016 he asked Jagland when he would see Putin, and in 2017, he asked him to “talk to putin re digital currencies . the future”.
+In 2016, he asked Mr Jagland when he would see Putin, and in 2017, he asked him to “talk to putin re digital currencies . the future”.

-On 20 June, 2018, as previously reported, he emailed Jagland: “Would love to meet putin”.
+On 20 June, 2018, as previously reported, he emailed Mr Jagland: “Would love to meet putin”.

-It emerged in a previous file dump that four days later, nearly a month before Trump first took office, Epstein tried to pass a message on to Russia’s top diplomat via Jagland.
+It emerged in a previous file dump that four days later, Epstein tried to pass a message on to Russia’s top diplomat via Mr Jagland.

 “I think you might suggest to putin that lavrov can get insight on talking to me,” he wrote in an email dated 24 June, 2018.
 ‘Lavrov’ likely refers to Russia’s minister of foreign affairs and close Putin ally Sergey Lavrov.